g1ibby/dcd/README.md

 DCD (Docker Compose Deployment) is a command-line tool designed to streamline the deployment of Docker Compose based applications to remote servers using SSH.
 It handles analyzing configuration, synchronizing necessary files, and managing the application lifecycle on the target host.

+## Why DCD?

+When developing personal projects, you often reach a point where you need to deploy your application to production.
+While managed Platform-as-a-Service (PaaS) solutions like Render.com, Vercel, or Railway are convenient, they come with limitations:

+- **Vendor lock-in** - You're tied to their platform and pricing
+- **Limited control** - Restricted customization and configuration options
+- **Cost scaling** - Pricing can become expensive as your project grows
+- **Feature constraints** - Not all services or configurations are supported

+Sometimes you just want the simplicity of **self-hosted deployment** - using your own VPS with full control, but without the complexity of setting up elaborate CI/CD pipelines or learning container orchestration platforms.

+**DCD bridges this gap** by providing a simple, reliable way to:
+- Deploy Docker Compose applications to any VPS via SSH
+- Update deployments seamlessly when you push new versions
+- Integrate effortlessly with GitHub Actions for automatic deployments
+- Maintain full control over your infrastructure while keeping deployment simple

+It's perfect for developers who want the best of both worlds: the simplicity of `docker-compose up` with the power of remote deployment and automated CI/CD.

 ## Features

 - **Remote Deployment**: Deploy applications defined by Docker Compose files to remote servers over SSH.